SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Added crafting recipe for some content.
 - Adjusted the texture of road block.
 - No longer allow snow placed on road blocks (blocks with `mishanguc:roads` tag), to prevent the situation roads can't be seen in snowy days.
 - Added `-rect` and `-pattern` feature or sign blocks.
 Clicking a sign holding slime ball can replace arrow characters with `-pattern` form.
+Clicking holding a slime ball can replace the block entities of the same type in a whole chunk.
 - Walking on road blocks (blocks with `mishanguc:roads` tag) can accelerate, which does not affect FOV.
 - Added yellow straight line and angle line roads (previously there is only white), yellow cross line roads (previously there is only white), road with white thick T-shaped yellow line (previously there is only road with white normal line with yellow line, and white thick line with yellow double line).
 Auto-connecting road blocks are adjusted accordingly.
 - Changed Chinese names of some road blocks (see the update log in Chinese).